-Criterion 6.1 is for students with severe or profound hearing impairment.
+Learn about ORS Criterion 6.
+The students that meet Criterion 6.1 have severe or profound hearing impairment.
 Criterion 6.2 is for students with severe vision impairment.
-Students need specialist teacher contact time of at least half a day per week.
+These students need specialist teacher contact time of at least half a day per week.

 Students have a severe or profound hearing impairment and need regular input from a teacher with specialist skills in deaf education to access the curriculum.

 - have a severe (71-90 decibels) or profound sensorineural hearing loss in both ears, and

 - use hearing aids and/or a cochlear implant full time and usually use an FM system, and